holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-Press `<enter>` to choose a `TextArea` because we want the description to be able to be multi-lines.
+Press <kbd>Enter</kbd> to choose a `TextArea` because we want the description to be able to be multi-lines.
 You should then see:

 ::: output-block